The Rehabilitation Appliances Program (RAP) provides aids, equipment and modifications to help our clients to live safely and independently.

 - relevant RAP forms if required for the RAP item

 - details of the supplier and a quote.

 Urgent or palliative care aids and appliances

-If you are requesting item/s for clients in palliative care, we may be able to fast-track the process.
-Please mark these requests as 'URGENT AND PALLIATIVE' and forward to a contracted supplier.
+If you are prescribing an item or items for clients in palliative care, please mark these requests as 'URGENT AND PALLIATIVE' and forward to a contracted supplier.